jnseawright/PS312/readme.md

 Paluck, Nicholas Swanson, David Birke, Edward Miguel, and Rebecca Littman."Open science practices are on the rise: The state of social science (3S) survey."
 (2020). [https://escholarship.org/uc/item/0hx0207r](https://escholarship.org/uc/item/0hx0207r)

+It may also be productive to watch this [reasonably long but very informative talk on open social science](https://www.youtube.com/watch?v=CJ0kPic7fjA).

 Class activity: for a research question randomly provided for your group, find at least five published quantitative articles and evaluate